-Exploration resources should be aimed at both continued addition and development of base metal resource material as well as silver-dominant resource expansion.
-Silver resources that have the reasonable prospects of eventual economic extraction have been identified within the current mineral resource estimate.
+Exploration programs should focus on the definition of silver resources.
+Silver resources that demonstrate the reasonable prospects of eventual economic extraction have been identified within the current mineral resource estimate.
 Significant silver mineralization encountered through exploration and past production suggests that these zones should be given as much weight as past Pb and Zn exploration and resource definition programs.

-The results received thus far from the metallurgical test work, as outlined in Section 13 of this report, together with the fact that mining is contemplated in generally the same areas as historically, supports the use of historical metallurgical performance metrics in the PEA.
-However, the test work should be completed and the results thoroughly analyzed in order to further refine metallurgical recovery and concentrate grade assumptions, and optimize flowsheet characteristics.
+Metallurgical test work should be completed and the results thoroughly analyzed in order to further refine metallurgical recovery and concentrate grade assumptions, and optimize flowsheet characteristics.